Skip to Content

 Garden location

-It’s important to keep in mind that location is key.
+It’s essential to keep in mind that location is vital.
 It’s best to choose an area that gets a lot of sunlight.

 If your yard doesn’t see a lot of sun, that’s okay!
-Some plants, such as spinach and lettuces, thrive in shaded areas.
-You’ll also want to make sure you’re giving your plants enough space to grow.
+Some plants, such as spinach and lettuce, thrive in shaded areas.
+You’ll also want to ensure you give your plants enough space to grow.

 Garden size